jboss-developer/jboss-jdg-quickstarts/carmart/README.md

-Building and starting the application in client-server mode (using HotRod client)
+Build and start the application in client-server mode (using HotRod client)
 ---------------------------------------------------------------------------------

 NOTE: The application must be deployed into JBoss AS7, not JDG, since JDG does not support deploying applications.